banksean/me3/README.md

 Doing so will make sure your `go` command is use the same toolchain and environment that `bazel` does when it deals with your go targets.

 ### Add a new external go package dependency
-This is a little more complicated than it might be a purely go-based project repo, but it's still pretty straightforward:
+This is a little more complicated than it might be in a purely go-based project repo, but it's still pretty straightforward:

 Suppose you want to use an external go package.
 We'll use `github.com/urfave/cli/v2` as an example: